Jack L. Davis: History of research

 In 1994, after joining the faculty of Classics at the University of Cincinnati, Davis and his wife, Sharon Stocker, traveled to Albania for the first time.
 In 1996, plans to begin an intensive archaeological survey in the hinterland of the Greek colony of Apollonia, co-directed with Muzafer Korkuti, director of the Institute of Archaeology in Tirana, were interrupted by the collapse of pyramid banking schemes and the ensuing chaos.
 Subsequently, fieldwork was conducted from 1998-2003 at Apollonia, in 2002 in the hinterland of Dyrrachium/Epidamnos, and the remains of a hitherto unknown Greek temple were investigated in three campaigns of excavation in 2004-2006.

 Problems in interpreting medieval and post-medieval archaeological remains led Davis to explore, together with colleagues Siriol Davies, Fariba Zarinebaf, and John Bennet, previously underexploited documentary sources that can be employed for reconstructing a social and economic history for Greece during periods of Venetian and Ottoman occupation, particularly in the 17th and 18th centuries.

 While serving as director of the American School of Classical Studies at Athens, Davis’s research was focused on analysis and publication of his fieldwork.
 He also continued to pursue the study of the institutional history of foreign schools of archaeology in Greece and assisted his wife in publishing unpublished finds from Carl W. Blegen’s excavations at the Palace of Nestor.

-Since 2015, Davis and Stocker have directed renewed excavations at the Palace of Nestor, uncovering a Bronze Age shaft tomb, (later named the Griffin Warrior Tomb) on May 28, 2015.
+Since 2015, Davis and Stocker have directed renewed excavations at the Palace of Nestor, uncovering a Bronze Age shaft tomb, (later named the Griffin Warrior Tomb), on May 28, 2015.
 In 2018 they discovered two new monumental beehive tombs at Pylos.
+Various finds from their excavations are included in an exhibition that are traveling to the Museum of Messenia in Kalamata, Greece, to the Getty Villa in Los Angeles, and to the Hellenic National Museum at Athens in the course of 2025-2026.